zx-2003/ip/docs/README.md

 - unmark

 Unmark the given task.
-The input should be an index with respect to the task list
+The input should be an index with respect to the task list.

 ```
 Example: unmark 2